-- The Town has contributed \$100,000 and the Village \$56,000 in Village UDAG funds, to cover this 18-month contract. - The Economic Development Director will report to the LTCR Steering Committee and to the Select Board and Trustees monthly for duration of his contract (18 to 24 months).
+- The Town has contributed \$100,000 and the Village \$56,000 in Village UDAG funds, to cover this 18-month contract. - The Economic Development Director, will report to the LTCR Steering Committee and to the Select Board and Trustees monthly for duration of his contract (18 to 24 months).

-LTCR Director Barbara Farr of ARMADA LTD has been hired to manage the LTCR projects, with the Municipal Civic Complex being a top priority.
+LTCR Director Barbara Farr of ARMADA LTD has been hired as the LTCR Director to manage the LTCR projects, with the Municipal Civic Complex being a top priority.

-• This is funded by a U.S. Economic Development Administration (EDA) grant of \$122,000 and \$18,000 in Village UDAG funds.
+• This is funded by a U.S. Economic Development Administration (EDA) grant of\$122,000 and\$18,000 in Village UDAG funds.
 Her contract is for an average of 20 hours a week for 18 months.
 She reports to the Municipal Manager.

-AmeriCorps VISTA member Eva Loomis joined the LTCR efforts in September.
-Her year-long position, funded with \$7,000 from the Town's budget, is to support the 22 LTCR projects through grant writing and community relations.
-She reports to the Community Planner.
+AmeriCorps VISTA member Eva Loomis joined the LTCR efforts in early September.
+Her yearlong position, funded with \$7,000 from the Town's budget, is to assist in the 22 LTCR projects through grant writing and community relations.

 The Business Case Manager position has been filled by Lucinda Newman through an RFP process.
-She will work a total of 10 hours per week: 4 in Waterbury and 6 in the Mad River Valley, consulting with small businesses in the area.
+She will work a total of 10 hours per week: 4 in Waterbury, 6 in the Mad River Valley, consulting with small businesses in the area.